darlantc/dev.darlantc.com/ckhlhl7e8035bq4s18hbe1m9x.md

 ## Simple but powerful Coding Practices that you can adopt immediately: Naming and DRY

 Everyone can write code with the right focus to learn the basics.
 Good developers can write code that solves big problems in real life.
-But the bop developers don't just write awesome code, their code is easily read and understood by other developers.
+But the best developers don't just write awesome code, their code is easily read and understood by other developers.

 Take some time to reflect: while coding you use more time writing or reading existing code?
 I bet it is the second option.